-Lexi Dakin (pronounced DAY-kin) is in her first season as Notre Dame's coordinator of women's soccer operations, having been named to the post by head coach Randy Waldrum in August.
+Lexi Dakin (pronounced DAY-kin) is in her second season as Notre Dame's coordinator of women's soccer operations, having been named to the post in August 2013.
 In her current role, Dakin is responsible for video coordination and film exchange, as well as assisting with team travel, equipment, budgeting and on-campus recruiting, team marketing and promotions (including social media) and the very popular Notre Dame women's soccer summer camps.

 Dakin joined the Fighting Irish staff following a three-month communications internship at the National Soccer Coaches Association of America (NSCAA).
 While working at the organization's main offices in Kansas City, Kan., Dakin worked closely to expand the NSCAA's brand image through both social media and the new NSCAA TV multimedia platform.
 She also served as the editor and main contributor for the NSCAA monthly newsletter, and she wrote regular articles for the organization's official web site, NSCAA.com.